API Reference

 Sample density along radial lines and fit interface positions.

-list_xz (list[list[float]]) – Projected interface coordinates
+[interface_re, beta_deg].xz (list[list[float]]) – Projected interface coordinates

 [x_proj, z_proj]in XZ plane.

-Return Gaussian-smoothed density contributions at sampling positions.
+Return Gaussian-smoothed density contributions at sample positions.

 positions (ndarray, shape (M, 3)) – Ray sampling coordinates.